Anushka05012/Sign-language-to-speech-conversion/README.md

 # Sign-language-to-speech-conversion
-Used to convert ASL into Specch or text.
+Used to convert ASL into Speech or text.